atlasphp/Atlas.Orm/docs/relationships.md

 > of foreign Record is on the parent/owner side.
 They only operate on one-to-one
 > and one-to-many foreign records (i.e., the child/owned side).
 >
+> Likewise, cascading deletes are not available directly on many-to-many
+> relationships; instead, cascade deletes on the "through" relationship.
+>
-> Note also that cascading deleted operate only on loaded relationships; they
+> Finally, note that cascading deletes operate only on loaded relationships;
-> cannot operate on Records not already in memory.
+> they cannot operate on Records not already in memory.

 Call one of the following methods on the relationship definition to set up cascading deletes: